Wilkes University Pharmacy/Nursing Program & Medical Clinic

 If you want to request confidential communications, contact the Privacy Officer in writing, by telephone or during the registration process.
 We will not ask the reason for your request.
 We will accommodate all reasonable requests.
 Your request must include the address and/or telephone number where you want to be contacted.

 - Right to Receive Notice of a Breach.
 We are required to notify you by first class mail or by e-mail (if you have indicated a preference to receive information by e-mail), of any breaches of "Unsecured PHI" as soon as possible, but in no event later than 60 days following the discovery of the breach.
 "Unsecured PHI" is information that is protected health information ("PHI") and is not secured through the use of a technology or methodology identified by the Secretary of the U.S. Department of Health and Human Services to render the PHI unusable, unreadable and undecipherable to unauthorized users.
 In the event that such breach occurs, we will notify the Secretary of the Department of Health & Human Services, and if such breach affects 500 or more individuals, we will notify local media outlets and the Secretary of the Department of Health & Human Services of the breach

 - Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice at any time.
-You may obtain a copy of this notice at our website, [Insert URL], or at the Programs' respective office locations and service sites.
+You may obtain a copy of this notice here, or at the Programs' respective office locations and service sites.